OpenTelemetry & OpenMetrics

 You may wonder why someone prefers a collector over directly sending data to a backend.

-For trying out and getting started, sending your data directly is an excellent way to get value quickly – especially for smaller-scale environments where you don’t want to spend resources configuring and running collectors.
+To get started, sending your data directly is an excellent way to get quick value, especially for smaller-scale environments where you don’t want to spend resources configuring and running collectors.

 In addition, you can often get good results without a collector in a development or testing environment.